-If you see blue smoke coming out of exhaust after you have parked your car for a while, the probable culprit is bad Valve Seals.
-Worn valve guides and valves will also cause this issue.
-There are valve seals to prevent this oil from flowing into the engine.
-If these seals are worn or broken, the oil will come down into the engine, then is burnt along with the air and fuel, causing blue smoke.
+If you see blue smoke coming out of exhaust, after you have parked your car for a while.
+The, the probable culprit is bad Valve Seals.
+Worn valve guides and valves, will also cause this issue.
+There are valve seals, to prevent this oil from flowing into the engine.
+If these seals are worn or broken, the oil will come down into the engine.
+Then, is burnt along with the air and fuel, causing blue smoke.

-If you observe blue smoke appearing in your car all the time, the PCV Valve should be the first thing you should check.
-The function of PCV valve is releasing the pressure (which builds up in the Oil Pan) into the Intake Manifold.
-The intake Manifold is linked to the Air Filter of your engine.
-So if the PCV Valve gets stuck, it will keep mixing the oil with air and other gases inside the engine.
-The combustion of this mixture will cause blue smoke.
+If you observe blue smoke appearing from your exhaust all the time.
+Then, the (PCV) valve should be the first thing you should check.
+The function of the (PCV) valve is, to release pressure from the crankcase, into the intake manifold.
+The intake manifold is linked to the air filter of your engine.
+So, if the (PCV) valve gets stuck, it will keep mixing the oil with air and other gases.
+The combustion of this mixture will cause, blue smoke.

-The function of piston rings is to help the piston create a tight seal against the cylinder.
-So if the rings are worn out, oil from below will get sucked up past the rings.
-Also, A worn or damaged cylinder wall could do the same thing.
-Then the oil gets mixed with the air fuel mixture and gets burnt, causing the blue smoke.
+The function of piston rings is to, help the piston create a tight seal against the cylinder.
+So, if the rings are worn out, oil from below, will get sucked up past the rings.
+Also, a worn or damaged cylinder wall, could do the same thing.
+Then the oil gets mixed with, the air fuel mixture and gets burnt, causing the blue exhaust smoke.

-- The engine will run rough, because oil doesn’t burn properly in the cylinders.
+- The engine will run rough or misfire, because oil doesn’t burn properly in the cylinders.

 - Spark plugs will become fouled by oil, turning on the Check Engine light.

-Other Issues That Can Cause Your Vehicle To Smoke:
+Other Engine Issues That Can Cause Your Vehicle To Smoke:

-A vehicle’s engine and fuel system are crucial to the vehicles performance and keeping them clean requires standard regular maintenance.
-This can be as simple as getting regular oil changes and servicing the vehicle when the manual calls for it.
-Missing or prolonging oil changes beyond their recommended changing intervals can also lead to further contaminant issues.
+A vehicle’s engine and fuel system, are crucial to the vehicles performance.
+Consequently, keeping them clean requires standard regular maintenance.
+This can be as simple as getting regular oil changes.
+And, servicing the vehicle when the manual calls for it.
+Missing or prolonging oil changes, beyond their recommended changing intervals, can also lead to further contaminant issues.

 Homemade Remedies Or Cheap Cleaners

-Often, these cheap flush products eat away at engine gaskets and critical seals which can cause the engine to leak.
-Additionally, the cheap flush can break large chunks of contamination free.
+Often, these cheap flush products eat away at, engine gaskets and critical seals.
+Consequently, which can cause burning oil and leaks.
+Additionally, the cheap flush, can break large chunks of contamination free.

 Engine Overheating – From Lack Of Oil